 Ian Thompson Youth Worker.

-I started working for the Parish Council in 2018 and have enjoyed every day working with the young people to make the youth club a fun and safe place for our young people.
+Sarah started working for the Parish Council in 2018 and has enjoyed every day working with the young people to make the youth club a fun and safe place for our young people.

-I earned my Social work degree in 2011 and after 9 years of working within various postions in childrens social care, from Family intervention to secure residential worker, I believe youth work is the first step into making sure people reach their full potential and are intergrated into communities.
+Sarah earned her Social work degree in 2011 and after 9 years of working within various positions in children’s social care, from Family intervention to secure residential worker, she believes youth work is the first step into making sure people reach their full potential and are integrated into communities.

 Sean enjoys the sport and activity side of youth club in particular.

 Emma is currently working as an Occupational Therapy Assistant in Mental Health alongside her role as an Auxiliary Youth Worker.
 She became a youth worker to work in an environment where our young people can express themselves without the negativity that is attached to them.
 It was also to build on the experiences she had working with children on placement at Beamish Museum and volunteering with the National Health Service (NHS).
 It’s a good feeling when you see the young people enjoying themselves at the youth clubs.
 She loves baking when she’s at home.
 Her absolute favourite are triple chocolate cookies!
 Emma also loves a good TV drama you can really get stuck into or a film.
 Her favourite film is probably Shutter Island but Shrek is probably a close second.